UK appoints Martin Harris as new ambassador to Ukraine | Law-Order

 - United Kingdom

-The British government on Thursday named Martin Harris as the country's new ambassador to Ukraine.
+The British government on Thursday named Martin Harris as the country's next ambassador to Ukraine.

-Outgoing ambassador to Kyiv, Melinda Simmons, who was appointed to the role in 2019, will take another diplomatic service appointment, the government said in a statement.
+Harris also previously spent time in Moscow, serving as Britain's Deputy Head of Mission there from 2014 to 2017.
+Britain's outgoing ambassador to Kyiv, Melinda Simmons, who was appointed to the role in 2019, will take up another diplomatic service appointment, the government said in a statement.

+Simmons said on Twitter she would be leaving Ukraine at the end of August.
+Harris is due to take up his post in September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)